puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-supported-languages.md

 The following table lists the languages that are supported by Microsoft Edge.

 > [!NOTE]
-> Languages that aren't supported on macOS are indicated by an asterisk (*) after the language name.
+> Languages that aren't supported by Microsoft Edge on macOS are indicated by an asterisk (*) after the country/region.

 |                      Language                      |             Country/region              |      Code      |
 |----------------------------------------------------|-----------------------------------------|----------------|